GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     service: usersvc
 ```

-Starting with `LoadBalancer` may seem odd — after all, we want to use Envoy to do load balancing, right?
-It's good to walk before running, though: our first test will be to talk to our service *without* Envoy, and for that we need to expose the port to the outside world.
+Starting with `LoadBalancer` may seem odd—after all, we want to use Envoy to do load balancing, right?
+It's good to walk before running, however, so our first test will be to talk to our service *without* Envoy, and for that we need to expose the port to the outside world.

-To build the Docker image and start the `usersvc`, you can run
+To build the Docker image and start the `usersvc`, you can run:

 ```
 bash up.sh usersvc